branflake2267/docs/packages/build-config-sencha/README.md

 ### Debug VSCode
 Using VSCode will allow you to set breakpoints, inspect stacks, variables and console output with ease.

-* Run `npm link ../docs-generator/` - Link the source directly instead of the compiled package.
+* Run `npm link ../docs-generator/` - This will link the binary.
+(Run from the ./build-config-sencha directory.)
 * Run the VSCode launcher, to debug one of the sencha doc configs.

 ### Build Output